dragona/android-intro/starter/01_UserName/readme.md

 We will complete this application in two versions.

 - [ ] Features version 1
   - [ ] the application has a single activity.
   - [ ] the application has a text view that displays "Enter the name"
   - [ ] the application has an editText that will be used to retrieve the user input.
   - [ ] the application has a button named "Proceed".
-When this button is pressed, the text from the editText is retrieved and displayed in a textview below the button
+When the button is pressed, the text from the editText is retrieved and displayed in a textview below the button.
-    - [ ] the application has a textview below the button to show the text inserted by the user
+  - [ ] the application has a TextView below the button to show the text inserted by the user
-    - [ ] a view (line) separates the button and the textview below it
+  - [ ] a view (line) separates the button and the TextView below it

 - [ ] Features version 2
   - [ ] all the features of version 1
   - [ ] validate user input
-        - [ ] display an informative toast if user presses the button Process but the edit text is empty.
+    - [ ] display an informative toast if a user presses the button Process, but the edit text is still empty.
-        - [ ] remove the trailing spaces form the user input
+    - [ ] remove the trailing spaces from the user input
   - [ ] clear the edit text after the user presses the button

 ### Finished application:

-The completed application (Vesrion 2) looks like this:
+The completed application (Version 2) looks like this:

 ## Building the application version 1:

-Using android studio, create a new application with one activity.
+Using the android studio, create a new application with one activity.

 ![New project - Android View](display/new_project.png)

 We will edit the following files:
 - manifest.xml,
 - MainActivity.java
 - activity_main.xml